 Perhaps most worth a ferry ride is Santo Antão, a geological wonder of high peaks, where villages teeter on verdant valleysides and seemingly everything grows – from banana palms and pineapples to pines, carobs, eucalypts, dates and almonds.
 Driving the old road from Porto Novo to Ribeira Grande will showcase the island’s rugged richness.

-When to go: Cape Verde is sunny and warm year round.
+Cape Verde is sunny and warm year round.
 Rainy season is July-October.
+How to go:

-Coordinates: 37°35’N 26°10’E Area: 255 sq km Population: 8,420 Why go?
 Named after over-ambitious Icarus, who fell nearby after flying too close to the sun, the island of Ikaria seems a similarly unreachable target.
 Only 50km off the Turkish coast, it was long ignored by the rest of Greece; even now, few ferries make it here.
 But it’s worth the bother, because isolation has left the island little scarred by the 21st century.
 The tavernas, traditions, food and feel remain typically Ikarian.
+Ikaria, Greece (Flickr Creative Commons: almekri01)

 The landscape is an undulation of richly forested mountains (peaking at 1,037m) that plunge to a 160km-long coastline, free of large-scale development.
 There are fishing villages and olive groves, Roman baths and ruined temples.
 And there are also truly fascinating people: the island is one of the world’s few ‘blue zones’ – places where the residents live astonishingly long lives.

-When to go: June-September has milder temperatures and fewer tourists.
+June-September has milder temperatures and fewer tourists.
 Ikaria celebrates many saints’ Feast Days from April to October.
+How to go:

 There has been some human interference, however: hikes onto the islands will reveal Aboriginal rock art daubed on cave walls and the burial sites of the pearlers who used to work these waters.

-When to go: The dry season is May to October.
+The dry season is May to October.
 Waterfalls are fullest April-May, just after the wet season.
 July-September is the best time for spotting humpbacks.
+How to go:

 13. Tahiti Iti, French Polynesia